Address: Associação Promotora do Circuito Internacional de Vila Real, Praça do Município, 5000-657 Vila Real, Portugal

 And for nearly 20 years, that seemed to be that.
 However, Vila Real's capacity to rise Pheonix-like from the flames remained undiminished, and in 2007 a revival event was held, among the attendees being Sir Stirling Moss.
 A shortened course was created, which cut out both of the river crossings but still featured the fast sweepers to and from the Mateus Palace.
 The railway crossings were also eliminated, though this had in fact become academic as the railway line itself had been removed when the line was closed in the late 1990s.

 Further events were held in 2008, 2009 and 2010, including rounds of the Portuguese Touring Car Championship, before Portugal's deteriorating economy took its tool on the number of entrants and the finances of the organisers.
 The roads fell silent once more but in 2014 a new association was formed to promote racing at the street circuit and national racing once again returned.
 Ambitions were wider, however, and negotiations soon began with promoters of the World Touring Car Championship.
 With a return to the streets of Porto no longer feasible, a deal was soon struck for Vila Real to host the 2015 Race of Portugal.
 It means that Vila Real will finally host its first true World Championship event, some 84 years after it first roared to the noise of racing engines.

 The circuit is located in the town of Vila Real in northern Portugal.
 The nearest major airport is Porto's Francisco de Sá Carneiro Airport, around 75 minutes drive to the west, though Via Real does have its own small airstrip for private flights.

 The circuit itself is based around Avenida da Europa, across the river from the main part of the town.
 Vila Real itself can be reached easily via the E4 motorway from Porto, or via the A24 motorway from the south.

-Find the best hotel and flight deals near to Vila Real:
+Find the best hotel and room deals near to Vila Real: